Q: What is included in the price of the cruise?

 Cigar and pipe smoking will continue to be allowed in designated exterior open deck areas and in jazz clubs (where available).

 Note: Guests who smoke in their staterooms or on their balconies will be assessed a $250 cleaning and refreshing fee on their Sail & Sign account.
-Information on this fee is included in Carnival’s cruise ticket contract.
-Guest agrees to strictly comply with Carnival’s non-smoking policy.
+Information on this fee is included in Royal Caribbean’s cruise ticket contract.
+Guest agrees to strictly comply with Royal Caribbean's non-smoking policy.

 Q: Who do I contact if I have questions about the cruise?